 Q1.
 Have we ad section of t lained the need for the Strathy South to Strathy North

 Yes No Unsure

 Comments:

-Q2.
-Do you feel sufficient information has been provided to enable you to understand what is being proposed and why?
+Q2. • sufficient in formation has been provided to enable you to understand and why?

 Yes No Unsure

 Comments:

 Q3. factors, or environmental features, that you consider brought to the attention of the project team?

 Yes No Unsure

 Comments:

 Q4.
 Do you hav e any other c omments about the preferred alignment?

 Yes No Unsure

 Comments: